 This research-intensive university in north-western Sydney offers a range of undergraduate and postgraduate degrees.
 With over 30,000 current students, Macquarie has a strong reputation for welcoming international students and embracing flexible and convenient study options, including its partnership with Open Universities Australia.

-- Conduct an overall critical evaluation of current scientific knowledge of a topic within personality or social psychology
+- Conduct an analysis of a research topic within personality or social psychology.

-- Demonstrate an understanding of the key theories and research in social psychology
+- Demonstrate an understanding of the key theories and research in social and personality psychology.

 - Discuss the concepts attained in the lectures and readings in a small class forum